sglyon/Reversi.jl/README.md

 the standard 8x8 version of the game is implemented.

-The board is represented efficiently using bitboards, which allows the use of efficient bitwise operations for move generation and state updates.
+The board is represented efficiently using bitboards, which allows the use of bitwise operations for move generation and state updates.

 The game mechanics are fully implemented, but the package needs to be more fleshed out.
 See the [issue